DarthWound/Argos-scripts/README.md

 Intended for openSUSE, but you can remove specific entries and edit `upgrade.sh` file easily.

-Requires "lsb_release" and "python3", you should be able to install these items from your distro' repositories.
+**Requires "lsb_release" and "python3"**, you should be able to install these items from your distro' repositories.

 > **Features:**